 - Weekly: Set day+time on-call ranges (e.g., Monday 09:00 – Friday 18:00), multiple periods can be added

 When date mask is enabled, the “Weekly” restriction mode is unavailable since the date mask already provides day-of-week control.
+If you enable the date mask while the time restriction is already in “Weekly” mode, the system automatically resets it to “No restriction” to avoid conflicts.
 After setting time restrictions, there may be gaps with no one on-call — ensure other rules provide coverage.

 Date mask and continuous rotation